Maximum Risk: Plot

 The next morning, two FBI agents come to the cabin.
-They say Mikhail kept evidence against the Russian Mafia that he intended to turn over to them, wanting to reform.
-They want him to pose as Mikhail to access his safe deposit box back in Nice.
-In actuality, they want to destroy the evidence because it implicates them in colluding with the Russian Mafia.
+They say Mikhail kept evidence against the Mafia that he intended to turn over to them, wanting to reform.
+They want Alain to pose as Mikhail to access his safe deposit box back in Nice.
+In actuality, they want to destroy the evidence because it implicates them in colluding with the Mafia.

 Realizing that the FBI and not the Mafia knew Mikhail was dead, Alain deduces that it was FBI agents who killed Mikhail, and refuses to cooperate.
-After a fight, Alain handcuffs the agents together and leaves with Alex to visit Kirov, the leader of the Russian Mafia.
-When he finds them at a banya, Alain tells Kirov that Ivan has been trying to kill him, which enrages Kirov.
-After Kirov tells Alain the truth about the so-called evidence he has, Ivan sends the big Russian thug from the lawyer's office to kill Kirov and Alain.
-Kirov dies and Alain escapes in the scuffle; during the pursuit by Ivan, Alain is arrested by NYPD.
-The two corrupt FBI agents find Alex, bail Alain out of jail and use her to force Alain to access the deposit box.
+After a fight, Alain handcuffs the agents together and leaves with Alex to visit Kirov, the Mafia's leader.
+At a banya, Alain tells Kirov that Ivan was trying to kill him.
+Enraged, Kirov tells Alain the truth about the so-called evidence he has.
+Ivan then sends the big Russian thug to kill Kirov and Alain.
+In the ensuing scuffle Kirov dies.
+Alain escapes, but is arrested by NYPD.
+The two corrupt FBI agents find Alex and use her to force Alain, whom they bail out of jail, to access the deposit box.

-Bank policy dictates that only Alain himself can access the safe deposit box, forcing the FBI agents to wait outside.
-In the box is the evidence, thousands in cash, a gun and a tape recording from Mikhail explaining how he decided to escape the mob life and reunite with his family.
-He instructs a banker to turn over the evidence to the US Embassy, and sets off the sprinkler system to make his escape.
+Bank policy dictates that only Mikhail can access the safe deposit box, forcing the agents to wait outside while Alain passes for him.
+In the box is the evidence, and the banker also brings him a box in Alain's name.
+This one has thousands in cash, a gun and a tape recording from Mikhail explaining how he decided to escape the Mafia and reunite with his family.
+Alain instructs a banker to turn over the evidence to the US Embassy, and sets off the sprinkler system to make his escape.
 Ivan, waiting with Sebastien as his hostage, sends in the big Russian.
 The thug kills the banker and takes the evidence, but Alain catches up and kills him in the elevator.

 Outside, police officers block off Ivan's escape, giving Alain time to catch up, shoot out Ivan's tires, and rescue Sebastien; Ivan dies in the wreckage.
-Alain then chases the FBI agents into a meat locker where he shoots them both and rescues Alex.
+Alain then chases the agents into a meat locker, shoots them both and rescues Alex.
 Mikhail's evidence of Mafia collusion with the FBI leads to several arrests.
-Alain takes Alex, with whom he is now romantically involved, to meet his mother so she can tell her about Mikhail.
+Alain takes Alex to meet his mother so she can tell her about Mikhail.